makrai/notes/README.md

 * LaTIM: Measuring **Latent Token-to-Token Interactions in Mamba Models** Hugo Pitorro, Marcos Vinicius Treviso
+  * my short personal note at the poser: residual stream

 * Llama See, Llama Do:
   A Mechanistic Perspective on Contextual Entrainment and Distraction in LLMs